 We’ll go over some of the other common reasons but if you take nothing else away from this, at least remember this:

 Marriage takes work from both of you and you’re both responsible for putting in effort.
 You are not responsible for them cheating however.
 Even if it feels like this is the end of your marriage trust me, I’ve seen marriages come back from far, far worse.
-Even if it feels like they don’t want to try any more, tell me what you’re going through and I’ll show you how to get back on track.
+Even if it feels like they don’t want to try any more, take the marriage assessment quiz and we’ll figure out how to get your marriage back on track.

 The ‘Hail Mary’ Distraction